isotopp/isotopp.github.io/content/posts/2023-05-12-50-years-in-filesystems-1994.md

 It still is the filesystem with the best scaling behavior, the best concurrency behavior, and the most consistent commit times, which makes it the preferred filesystem for any kind of database usage.
+This is due to the elimination of several global locks that impair concurrent usage and performance in large filesystems, and due to the consistent use of B+-Tree structures with `O(log(n))` scaling behavior where before algorithms with worse scaling behavior have been used.
+The use of extents also allows dynamically growing I/O sizes, benefiting throughput, and together with the novel idea of delayed allocation encourage contiguous file placement.